Economics and Econometrics MSc

-Applicants with a UK 2:2 (or overseas equivalent) in economics/econometrics/agricultural economics or a related subject may be considered for entry onto the MA Economics.
+Applicants with a UK 2:2 Honours degree (or overseas equivalent) in economics/econometrics/agricultural economics or a related subject may be considered for entry onto the MA Economics.

-In addition to the normal supporting documents, applicants must also supply the following:
+In addition to the normal supporting documents, applicants must also supply:

 - A brief description of any macro & micro-economics/econometrics/mathematics/statistics courses taken on your undergraduate degree, detailing core texts used.
 This does not have to be an official document.
 A paragraph for each course unit taken and a brief list of the main textbooks used will be sufficient.

 Go to the Files to Download tab for an example of what is required.

 PLEASE NOTE THAT YOUR APPLICATION WILL NOT BE CONSIDERED UNTIL WE RECEIVE THE ABOVE INFORMATION.

 1. Please visit our pre-session maths website where you will find information about the minimum level of knowledge of mathematics and statistics that you should possess from your current or previous training.